davestewart/davestewart-content/content/blog/thoughts/mind-shifts-and-wins/index.md

   I'd say it's fair that I organise a significant amount of my time around music.

-  Using [YouTube](https://music.youtube.com/), [MixCloud](https://www.mixcloud.com/), [SoundCloud](https://soundcloud.com/) but mainly [Spotify](http://spotify.com) across [in-ear](https://www.techradar.com/news/audio/the-best-wireless-earbuds-available-today-1327335) and [over-ear](https://www.techradar.com/news/audio/portable-audio/best-over-ear-headphones-1280342) noise cancelling headphones, via my Android, MacBook, Google Home ("Hey Google, play my [Beautiful Film Scores](https://open.spotify.com/playlist/0OP64kNWJ4wJ2y2TVsqBw5?si=85369fe28a704a07) playlist") and soon [Sonos](https://www.sonos.com/en-gb/home) systems.
+  Using [YouTube](https://music.youtube.com/), [MixCloud](https://www.mixcloud.com/), [SoundCloud](https://soundcloud.com/) but mainly [Spotify](http://spotify.com) across [in-ear](https://www.techradar.com/news/audio/the-best-wireless-earbuds-available-today-1327335) and [over-ear](https://www.techradar.com/news/audio/portable-audio/best-over-ear-headphones-1280342) noise-cancelling headphones, via my Android, MacBook, Google Home ("Hey Google, play my [Beautiful Film Scores](https://open.spotify.com/playlist/0OP64kNWJ4wJ2y2TVsqBw5?si=85369fe28a704a07) playlist") and soon [Sonos](https://www.sonos.com/en-gb/home) systems.
 Spotify's recommendations on-point; once it knows what you like [Discover Weekly](https://newsroom.spotify.com/2019-05-02/five-ways-to-make-your-discover-weekly-playlists-even-more-personalized/) will consistently put great music in front of you.
 The key is liking tracks and curating playlists you love (organise them on [Spotify Desktop](https://www.spotify.com/us/download/other/)) and identify live music using [Shazam](https://www.shazam.com) on your phone (I have a shortcut on my home screen).

-  I love the chatter of my own thoughts, but I'd say I'm a lifetime Spotify member.
+  I love being alone with my thoughts, but I'm most likely a lifetime Spotify member.

 - ***Going all-in on Google Home***

   I have [Google Home](https://home.google.com/welcome/) in most rooms now, and I can ask her (it) anything at any time.

-  She (it) answers questions (time, temperature, directions, jokes, morning alarms, the latest news, questions), manages cooking timers (ask for a "20 minute chicken timer"!), plays music, videos, etc, etc. Being on the Google ecosystem, you can pick up a partially-watched YouTube video whilst you cook, or transfer Spotify to the lounge speakers when you eat.
+  She (it) answers questions (time, temperature, directions, morning alarms, the news, questions), manages cooking timers (ask for a "20-minute chicken timer"!), Spotify, videos, etc, etc. Being on the Google ecosystem, you can pick up a partially-watched YouTube video whilst you cook, or transfer music to the lounge speaker when you eat.

   The voice UI can occasionally be frustrating (you can always cast from your phone) but overall it's a big yes from me.